CarInsurance.com Insights

 Do safety features in trucks lower insurance costs?

 Insurance companies consider several factors when determining rates, including a vehicle’s safety ratings and crash-test performance from agencies like the IIHS and NHTSA.
-Safety features like blind-side monitoring and crash-avoidance systems have been shown to reduce the risk of accidents, which can lead to lower rates.
+Safety features like blind-spot monitoring and crash-avoidance systems have been shown to reduce the risk of accidents, which can lead to lower rates.
 However, those savings may be mitigated by the higher cost of repairing and replacing these high-tech components.

 Resources & Methodology